junhe1979/DalitzPlot.jl/doc/qBSE.md

 A function is also provided to read particle information from a file and populate the particle list and key dictionary:

-`
-function particles!(particles::Vector{structParticle}, pkey::Dict{String,Int64}, filename::String)
+`function particles!(particles::Vector{structParticle}, pkey::Dict{String,Int64}, filename::String)`
-`

 - `particles`: A global vector (`const p = structParticle[]`) storing all particle information.
 - `pkey`: A global dictionary (`const pkey = Dict{String,Int64}()`) mapping particle names to their indices.

 This setup allows efficient lookup and management of particle properties for use in qBSE calculations.

 ## Functions for the qBSE

 ### `function preprocessing(Sys, channels, Ff, qn; Np=10, Nx=5, Nphi=5)`

 This function prepares the system and channel data structures for qBSE calculations by setting up the necessary discretization and quantum number information.

 **Arguments:**

 - `Sys::String`: Label identifying the system, stored in `SYS.Sys`.
 - `channels`: List of channels to be included in the calculation, stored in `IA[]`.
 - `Ff`: Flavor factors, stored in `IA[]`.
-- `qn`: Quantum numbers for the process.
+- `qn`: Quantum numbers for the process, and labels for Riemann sheets.
 - `Np`, `Nx`, `Nphi`: Number of momentum discretization points (default: 10), $\cos\theta$ discretization points (default: 5), azimuthal angle discretization points (default: 5).

 Example for arguments:

 ```julia
 Sys == "KNcp"
 qn = (I=1, Ih=1, J=1, Jh=2, P=-1, C=-1, lRm=1)